Week 12 — Mechanical Design & Machine Design

 13. My individual contribution

-Because this is a group project, this page is complemented by the shared group page.
+Because this is a group project, this section separates my own contribution from the full group work above.
 Here is specifically what I did, so it is unambiguous for the evaluator.

 • Mini CNC warm-up (100% solo): sourced / printed the Thingiverse parts, assembled the mechanics, wired the Arduino Nano + CNC shield, flashed mainline GRBL, configured $$ settings, set up UGS, tested JSCut, produced the first working drawings.